reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

 Each render's effect has its own `ignore` variable.
 Initially, the `ignore` variable is set to `false`.
 However, if an effect gets cleaned up (such as when you select a different person), its `ignore` variable becomes `true`.
 So now it doesn't matter in which order the requests complete.
 Only the last person's effect will have `ignore` set to `false`, so it will call `setBio(result)`.
-Past effects have been cleaned up, so the `if (!ignore)` check will prevent them from calling `setBio`.
+Past effects have been cleaned up, so the `if (!ignore)` check will prevent them from calling `setBio`:

+- Selecting `'Bob'` triggers `fetchBio('Bob')`
+- Selecting `'Taylor'` triggers `fetchBio('Taylor')` **and cleans up the previous (Bob's) effect**
+- Fetching `'Taylor'` completes *before* fetching `'Bob'`
+- The effect from the `'Taylor'` render calls `setBio('This is Taylor’s bio')`
+- Fetching `'Bob'` completes
+- The effect from the `'Bob'` render **does not do anything because its `ignore` flag was set to `true`**

 In addition to ignoring the result of an outdated API call, you can also use [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to cancel the requests that are no longer needed.
 However, by itself this is not enough to protect against race conditions.
-More asynchronous steps could be chained after the fetch, so using an explicit flag like `ignore` is the most reliable to fix this type of problems.
+More asynchronous steps could be chained after the fetch, so using an explicit flag like `ignore` is the most reliable way to fix this type of problems.

 </Solution>